curry-language/curry-info-system/specifications/ServerProtocol.md

 * RequestTypeInformation text 0 json 3.0.0 JSON.Data JValue constructors    - Returns the list of constructors for the type 'JValue' using text as output format.
 The information is only looked up, not generated if it is missing.

-## RequestTypeclassInformation *outform* *force* *pkg* *vsn* *mod* *class* *[reqs]*
+## RequestClassInformation *outform* *force* *pkg* *vsn* *mod* *class* *[reqs]*

 When you send this message to the server, you have to also add the output format of the answer and the force option you want to be used.
-For the object you need to add the package, the version, the module and the typeclass.
+For the object you need to add the package, the version, the module and the type class.
 Lastly, you add the list of requests you want to do.

 ### Example